-Altoona is home to parks with classic charm and recreation areas with innovative new designs.
+Altoona is home to parks with classic charm and recreation areas with innovative new designs, including the multifaceted River Prairie Park.
 Nine choices offer endless possibilities, with some venues boasting river views and pond access.
 There are nearly 200 acres of park in which to give your guests the space to party.
 Stages, fields, and amphitheaters provide opportunity for a variety of recreation and entertainment.
 For more information about rental options visit the Altoona city website or call (715) 839-5188.

-With shelters that can accommodate crowds of more than 100 people, Irvine Park has a lot to offer.
-The Activity Building offers electricity, restrooms, and a kitchen, while pavilions galore are perfect for those looking for a bit more Vitamin D. Picnic tables and grills are available at several locations to accommodate your cookout.
-You can reach the Chippewa Falls parks and recreation office for reservation information at (715) 723-0051 or on the city website.
+With shelters that can accomodate crowds of more than 100 people, Irvine Park has a lot to offer.
+The Activity Building has electricity, restrooms, and a kitchen, while pavilions galore are perfect for those looking for a bit more Vitamin D. Picnic tables and grills are available at several locations to accommodate your cookout.
+You can reach the Chippewa Falls parks and recreation office for reservation information at (715) 723-0051 or through the city website.